coltonmorris/cloud-function-spa/README.md

 Host a Next.js SSR React app on Cloud Functions for Firebase with Firebase Hosting.

-~~Here is the accompanying [Medium Post](https://medium.com/@jthegedus/next-js-on-cloud-functions-for-firebase-with-firebase-hosting-7911465298f2)~~ A new post is being written to describe the new project structure, Firebase partial deployments, Firebase support of pre/post-deploy hooks and what problems these new features solve.
+Here is the accompanying [Medium Post](https://medium.com/@jthegedus/next-js-on-cloud-functions-for-firebase-with-firebase-hosting-7911465298f2)

+## Dev Notes and TODOS
++ Broke the live version.
+Getting 404s and 500s.
+Investigate that.
++ Meme for Chelsea

 ## Why?